OkaeriPoland/okaeri-configs/hjson/README.md

 ## Usage

-Please use GsonConfigurer as your configurer:
+Please use HjsonConfigurer as your configurer:
 ```java
 // default
 new HjsonConfigurer()